Revealing the Power of Masked Autoencoders in Traffic Forecasting: Experiments

-All ablation results are presented in \Cref{tab:ablation}, with AGCRN serving as the baseline model and PEMS04, PEMS08 as evaluation datasets.
-The experimental results yield the following insights: (1) On both datasets, $\textrm{STMAE}_{\textrm{NT}}$ and $\textrm{STMAE}_{\textrm{NS}}$ enhance the baseline's MAE performance.
-This demonstrates the effectiveness of both spatial masking and temporal masking during pretraining in improving the performance of spatial-temporal baselines.
-(2) $\textrm{STMAE}_{\textrm{U}}$ outperforms $\textrm{STMAE}_{\textrm{NT}}$ and $\textrm{STMAE}_{\textrm{NS}}$ in terms of MAE metric.
-This suggests that jointly applying masking techniques from both structural and feature perspectives is more advantageous for MTS forecasting.
-(3) \name~achieves superior performance compared to the baseline and all its variants in terms of MAE.
-Furthermore, it consistently ranks either first or second in terms of MAPE and RMSE metrics.
-This underscores the advantages of our proposed approach, where the advanced dual-masking strategy can create challenging pretext tasks for spatial-temporal models, thus improving their capacities in MTS forecasting.
+In \name, a dual-masking strategy is proposed for model pretraining, targeting both spatial and temporal dimensions.
+To assess this, we introduced three variants: $\textrm{STMAE}_{\textrm{NT}}$ (no temporal masking), $\textrm{STMAE}_{\textrm{NS}}$ (no spatial masking), and $\textrm{STMAE}_{\textrm{U}}$ (uniform spatial-temporal masking).
+All ablation results are presented in \cref{tab:ablation}, with AGCRN serving as the backbone and PEMS04, PEMS08 as evaluation datasets.
+The experimental results yield the following insights: (1) Both $\textrm{STMAE}_{\textrm{NT}}$ and $\textrm{STMAE}_{\textrm{NS}}$ improve MAE performance, confirming the efficacy of individual spatial and temporal masking in the pretraining phase.
+(2) $\textrm{STMAE}_{\textrm{U}}$ outperforms $\textrm{STMAE}_{\textrm{NT}}$ and $\textrm{STMAE}_{\textrm{NS}}$ in terms of MAE.
+This suggests that jointly applying masking techniques from both spatial and temporal perspectives is more advantageous for accurate prediction.
+(3) \name~achieves superior performance compared to the base model and all its variants in terms of MAE, and it consistently ranks either first or second in terms of MAPE and RMSE metrics.
+This underscores the advantages of our approach, where the dual masking strategy can create challenging pretext tasks for spatial-temporal models, thus improving their traffic forecasting capacities.